Allyedge/Allyedge/README.md

 ## Hey!
 I'm Alim Arslan Kaya 👋

 I live in Germany and mostly do Fullstack Development.
-I primarily focus on Angular + Node.js and also do React, Vue and React Native stuff.
+I primarily focus on React + Node.js and also do Angular, Elixir and React Native stuff.

 I also published my portfolio.
 You can check it out by visiting this link: https://allyedge.me